-As further described in Footnote 12 "Alliances," effective June 1, 2000, the Company and DuPont initiated a manufacturing alliance.
+As further described in Footnote 12 "Alliance," effective June 1, 2000, the Company and DuPont initiated a manufacturing alliance.
 In accordance with the terms of the Alliance Agreements between the Company and DuPont, a provision of the Agreements provides for disputed matters to be arbitrated if they cannot otherwise be resolved.
 As further discussed in Part II, Item 1.
 "Legal Proceedings," DuPont has filed a Demand for and Notice of Arbitration and Unifi has responded with an Answer and Counterclaim.
-DuPont and Unifi are participating in initial hearings scheduled during November 2002.
 DuPont is seeking damages, that, based on the claims made to date, could amount to approximately \$85.0 million, injunctive relief and, absent a satisfactory cure by Unifi, a declaratory judgment that the Company is in "substantial breach" of the Alliance Agreements, which if allowed would permit DuPont to terminate the Alliance and exercise its right to sell ("Put") its U.S. polyester filament business to the Company for a purchase price of \$300.0 million to \$600.0 million, as set forth in the Alliance Agreements.
 Of these damages, approximately \$71.0 million relate to DuPont's contention that after creation of the Alliance, until and unless the Alliance assets are running at full capacity, Unifi should buy all of its external POY needs from DuPont, thus, taking business away from Unifi's other third party POY suppliers.
 Unifi does not agree that it was or is obligated to purchase these volumes of POY from DuPont.
-Had Unifi purchased these volumes of POY from Dupont, the Company believes that the prices it would have paid DuPont for such POY purchases would have been approximately \$8.0 million issue regarding capacity utilization in the Alliance manufacturing facilities and approximately \$6.0 million in interest.
+Had Unifi purchased these volumes of POY from Dupont, the Company believes that the prices it would have paid DuPont for such POY purchases would have been approximately at or below the prices it actually paid to its other third party POY suppliers.
+The remaining damages asserted by DuPont relate to an alleged approximately \$8.0 million issue regarding capacity utilization in the Alliance manufacturing facilities and approximately \$6.0 million in interest.

+Scheduled arbitration hearings concluded on January 23, 2003 and the Arbitration Panel has currently advised the Company and Dupont that it expects to issue a final ruling at the end of February 2003.
 The Company continues to deny DuPont's allegations and intends to vigorously defend against DuPont's claims and pursue its counterclaims.
-However, the outcomes of these claims are uncertain at this time and the Company is not making any assurances to the outcome thereof.
+As the Arbitration Panel has not issued its final ruling, the outcomes of these claims are uncertain at this time and the Company is not making any assurances as to the outcome thereof.
 However, the ultimate resolution of these matters could be material to Unifi's financial position, results of operations and cash flows.